brikis98/yevgeniy-brikman-homepage/_posts/2012-02-09-seven-languages-in-seven-weeks-prolog.md

 For the [books knowledge
 base](https://gist.github.com/1778586#file_books.prolog), I defined the rules in a "[normalized](http://en.wikipedia.org/wiki/Database_normalization)" style as I might use for a SQL database.
-Looking back at it now, I'm not sure this is the best way to do it.
+Looking back at it now, I'm not sure if this is the best way to do it.
 It doesn't seem like I can do anything meaningful with the "normalized" rules other than, perhaps, checking if a given atom is valid.